dfinity/ICRC-1/standards/ICRC-2/README.md

 #### Preconditions

 * The caller has enough fees on the `{ owner = caller; subaccount = from_subaccount }` account to pay the approval fee.
+* The caller is different from the `spender`.
+* If the `expires_at` field is set, it's creater than the current ledger time.

 #### Postconditions